What Is Peritoneal Mesothelioma?

 - Nausea or vomiting

-Similar to other forms of mesothelioma, the symptoms of peritoneal mesothelioma can mirror other conditions.
+Similar to other types of cancer, the symptoms of peritoneal mesothelioma can mirror other conditions.
 Common misdiagnoses include:

 - Colorectal adenocarcinoma